maximebf/gousse.js/README.md

 ## Events

 Gousse introduces some functions to help you manage an event lifecycle.
-We call global events, events which are dispatched on document.
+We call global events, events which are dispatched on document.body.

 `dispatch(eventName, data, node)` is used to dispatch events.
 If `node` is omitted, the event is dispatched from the body.
 Events are dispatched using `CustomEvent` which means the data is available under the `detail` property.